Dear Friends and Neighbors,

 In my role as the Multnomah County Auditor, I direct audits of county operations.
 Through this, my office has the opportunity to call attention to injustices and inequitable practices.
 I also recommend changes in policy and practice to the county elected officials responsible for county operations, including the Sheriff and DA, and I follow-up on whether those changes took place.
 My office is currently auditing the county’s jails, and I plan more justice system audits in the future.
 Also, I have also requested agreements the Sheriff's Office has with other law enforcement agencies to review them from an accountability perspective.

-I commit to ensuring that my office will double-down so that that our audits shine a light on current conditions so that we can build a more just government.
+I commit to ensuring that my office will double-down so that our audits shine a light on current conditions so that we can build a more just government.

 Helpful COVID-19 Links

 - Read the latest Oregon Health Authority COVID-19 updates.
 (You can also sign up to receive updates via email or text.)

 If you would like information on how to stay healthy, slow the spread of coronavirus, or how to report any issues, please visit https://multco.us/novel-coronavirus-covid-19.